GlassWire

 Main Features of Wireshark

-• Protocol Analysis: Wireshark supports over 2,000 network protocols, including TCP/IP, DNS, DHCP, and HTTP, allowing users to analyze network traffic at multiple layers.
+• Protocol analysis: Wireshark supports over 200 network protocols, including TCP/IP, HTTP, FTP, and many others.

 Installation Guide